gsimi143/Elemental_Arena/README.md

 The **Gameplay** scene is responsible for:
 - Loading game resources.
-- After the loading showing playground and enable user to play the game
+- After the loading, showing playground and enable user to play the game

 ### Game Flow